How to Teach Your Kids About Holiday Budgeting | Mydoh

 4. Give the gift of time together

 Gifts aren’t the only way families can celebrate the holidays.
 Whether you’re budget conscious this year or not, focus on presence, rather than presents.
 One of the joys of the festive period is kids spending time as a family.
 Why not have each person write a certificate for a “gift” they’d like to experience over the holidays.
-Perhaps it’s a holiday movie marathon with plenty of popcorn, decorating a gingerbread house (or creating teams and turning it into a friendly competition), playing board games about money, or a walk in the snow followed by hot chocolate.
+Perhaps it’s a holiday movie marathon with plenty of popcorn, decorating a gingerbread house (or creating teams and turning it into a friendly competition), playing board games, or a walk in the snow followed by hot chocolate.
 Not only can doing this help create wonderful memories, but it also teaches kids that there’s more to the holidays than simply accumulating a pile of gifts.

 5. DIY the holidays